Globe National Bank (Denver, CO)

 Newspaper Excerpt

-Appointment of Lawrence B. Bromfield of Denver as receiver of the Globe National which was closed here was announced today.
+Appointment of Lawrence B. Broomfield of Denver as receiver of the defunct Globe National bank which was closed here Sept.
+19 was announced today.

 Source